SomeoneThatsConfused/Digital-Business-Card/README.md

 This project is a part of the first solo project in the Scrimba React Course.
 It's a Digital Business Card created using Semantic HTML, CSS, and React JS.

+## Note

+This project is not responsive to smaller devices yet it will be made responsive in the future

 ## Table of Contents
 - [Description](#description)
 - [Project Requirements](#project-requirements)